 Along with cultivating an organic garden often comes the patient practice of weed-picking.
 It can sometimes feel like a tedious as well as an endless job.
 When it comes to removing the unwanted plants in your garden, the smarter and not harder method is always the best route to take.
+Weeding a little bit everyday goes a long way.
 Fellow gardeners, do not despair.
 Here are 9 wonderful tips for making your weeding easier.

 This idea was inspired by a friend of mine who invited a few gardeners over for some tea, breakfast scones, and weeding.
 It was actually really fun!
 So, the next time you have too many weeds to handle, why not try having a weeding party?
 Provide your gardener friends with a few snacks or beverages, and tell them to bring their garden hats and weeding tools.
 Whoo hoo!

 A smart way to avoid weeding in the first place is to prevent them before they grow.
 Mulching is a great way to smother and prevent weeds from growing.
 You can naturally create your own mulch by using organic material such as woodchips, compost, straw, or leaves.
-Want some more inspiration?
-Check out this article on 6 eco-friendly DIY mulches!
-I would highly recommend staying away from herbicides to prevent weeds, as most of them are filled with harsh, toxic chemicals, and only work temporarily.
+I recommend staying away from herbicides to prevent weeds, as most of them are filled with harsh, toxic chemicals, and only work temporarily.

 The best time to weed is when the soil is wet because it is easier to pull the weeds out of the soil without breaking them off at the root.
 The soil is often softer when it is moist, which allows the whole weed and its root system to come out easier with just one pull.
 Digging the weed up is also less of a hassle when the soil is moist.